Looking for the best insurance as a digital nomad in Peru?

 Consider Genki if: You're exploring high-altitude areas, want low deductibles ($55) for frequent medical needs, plan extensive trekking or adventure activities, or value evacuation coverage from remote regions.
 View Genki's details.

-Consider SafetyWing if: You're budget-conscious, staying mainly in coastal areas, comfortable with higher deductibles ($250), or combining Peru with regional South America travel.
+Consider SafetyWing if: You're staying mainly in coastal areas, want travel extras bundled in, or are combining Peru with regional South America travel.
 View SafetyWing's details.

 Explore more digital nomad insurance options